-the importance of silenced peoples:
+the "prisonhouse of nations" and the importance of silenced peoples

-comparative literaure in the post-Soviet world
+Comparative Literature in the post-Soviet world

 (from Eastern Europe and Baltic countries to Central Asia)

-To the Western eye, those nations often remain invisible and inaudible, muffled by Russia, dwarfed by its cultural supremacy.
-Yet studying those silenced peoples is more than an act of justice.
-Both Eastern Europe as a part of the oppressive structures of the former Warsaw Pact, Caucasus, and Central Asia constantly reinvent their past, present, and future through original literature.
+This is why what I gather here under the (debatable) denomination of "post-Soviet studies" is more than a definition of a regional area in World Literature.
 It has never been put into the limelight through the influential current of scholarship that might be compared to the postcolonial school.
 For a long time, it was unclear to what degree or under which conditions the postcolonial tools could be applied to the post-Soviet realities.
-One of the few authors who reflected on such problems was a Polish-American scholar Ewa Thompson.
-Yet a significant part of this enormous field remains unexplored, almost untouched by researchers.
-Most of those who ever care to study Slavic languages and literatures find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
-Nonetheless, the real-life lies beneath, in the oppressed layers of nations without a history, small ethnic groups, peoples lost in the vast, indefinite space between Fergana Valley and Kamchatka, those whose languages no one understands, and who refuse (or not) to communicate with the world through Russian.
+One of the few authors who reflected on such problems in early years of the 21st century was the Polish-American scholar Ewa Thompson.
+Yet a significant part of this enormous field remains still unexplored, almost untouched by researchers.
+Most of those who ever care to study Slavic languages and literatures, not to mention the Central Asian ones, find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
+Nonetheless, the true life lies beneath, in the oppressed layers of nations "without a history", small ethnic groups, peoples lost in the vast, indefinite space between Fergana Valley and Kamchatka, those whose languages no one understands, and who refuse (or not) to communicate with the world through Russian.

-To the Western eye, those nations often remain invisible and inaudible, muffled by Russia, dwarfed by its cultural supremacy.
-Yet studying those silenced peoples is more than an act of justice.
-Both Eastern Europe as a part of the oppressive structures of the former Warsaw Pact, Caucasus, and Central Asia constantly reinvent their past, present, and future through original literature.
+This is why what I gather here under the (debatable) denomination of "post-Soviet studies" is more than a definition of a regional area in World Literature.
 It has never been put into the limelight through the influential current of scholarship that might be compared to the postcolonial school.
 For a long time, it was unclear to what degree or under which conditions the postcolonial tools could be applied to the post-Soviet realities.
-One of the few authors who reflected on such problems was a Polish-American scholar Ewa Thompson.
-Yet a significant part of this enormous field remains unexplored, almost untouched by researchers.
-Most of those who ever care to study Slavic languages and literatures find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
-Nonetheless, the real-life lies beneath, in the oppressed layers of nations without a history, small ethnic groups, peoples lost in the vast, indefinite space between Fergana Valley and Kamchatka, those whose languages no one understands, and who refuse (or not) to communicate with the world through Russian.
+One of the few authors who reflected on such problems in early years of the 21st century was the Polish-American scholar Ewa Thompson.
+Yet a significant part of this enormous field remains still unexplored, almost untouched by researchers.
+Most of those who ever care to study Slavic languages and literatures, not to mention the Central Asian ones, find sufficient thrill in the main, dominant strands of Russian culture, in its Pushkins, Tolstoys, and Akunins.
+Nonetheless, the true life lies beneath, in the oppressed layers of nations "without a history", small ethnic groups, peoples lost in the vast, indefinite space between Fergana Valley and Kamchatka, those whose languages no one understands, and who refuse (or not) to communicate with the world through Russian.

 selected essays in East European & post-Soviet studies